-	After your medical history is taken, your doctor will listen to your heart and lungs with a stethoscope.
-He or she will use a pulse oximeter to check your oxygen level.
-A pulse oximeter is a small monitor worn on your finger.
+After taking your medical history, your doctor will listen to your heart and lungs with a stethoscope.
+They’ll use a pulse oximeter to check your oxygen level.
+A pulse oximeteris a small monitor worn on your finger.

 If necessary, the doctor may check your oxygen levels using an arterial blood gas test.
-For this test, the doctor withdraws a small amount of blood from your artery and sends it to a lab for analysis.
-The test causes some discomfort, so anesthesia (a numbing agent) can be applied to the area before having your blood drawn.
+For this test, they’ll withdraw a small amount of blood from your artery and send it to a lab for analysis.
+The test causes some discomfort, so your doctor may apply anesthesia (a numbing agent) to the area before drawing your blood.

 Your doctor may want to take a closer look at your lungs to check for lung damage, signs of disease, or infection.
-Commonly, an X-ray is used for this purpose, but in some cases, an ultrasound may be necessary.
-The use of other imaging tests such as an MRI (magnetic resonance imaging) or a CT (computed tomography) scan are rare, but may be necessary.
+Doctors commonly use an X-ray for this, but in some cases an ultrasound may be necessary.

 Treatment options vary depending on the exact cause of the breathing issues.

-Chronic conditions including asthma and COPD do not go away.
-However, with treatment you can minimize rapid and shallow breathing.
-Treatment for diseases like this can include prescription medications, inhalers, and oxygen tanks in extreme cases.
+Chronic conditions, including asthma and COPD, don’t go away.
+However, with treatment you can minimize rapid, shallow breathing.
+Treating these conditions can include prescription medications, inhalers, and oxygen tanks in extreme cases.

-If you experience rapid and shallow breathing as a symptom of an anxiety attack, your doctor will likely recommend a combination of therapy and antianxiety medication.
-These medications could include Xanax, Klonopin, and buspirone.
+If you experience rapid, shallow breathing as a symptom of an anxiety attack, your doctor will likely recommend a combination of therapy and antianxiety medication.
+These medications could include:

-If you are still breathing rapidly and the above treatments aren’t working, your doctor will prescribe you a beta-blocker medication to correct your breathing.
-These medications include acebutolol, atenolol, and bisoprolol.
-They are commonly used to treat high blood pressure.
-They work for rapid, shallow breathing by counteracting the effects of adrenaline (a stress hormone that increases heart rate and breathing).
+If you’re still breathing rapidly and the above treatments aren’t working, your doctor may prescribe a beta-blocker medication to correct your breathing, such as acebutolol, atenolol, and bisoprolol.

-Preventative measures depend on the cause of your rapid breathing.
-For instance, if it is caused by asthma, avoiding allergens, strenuous exercise, and irritants like smoke and pollution could prevent attacks.
+Preventive measures depend on the cause of your rapid breathing.
+For instance, if it’s due to asthma, you should avoid allergens, strenuous exercise, and irritants like smoke and pollution.

-The cause of your hyperventilation might make preventing it difficult.
-However, seeking quick treatment for the underlying cause may stop the problem from worsening or becoming frequent.
+The cause of your hyperventilation might make prevention difficult.
+However, seeking quick treatment for the underlying cause may stop the problem from getting worse or becoming frequent.